Dawson Middle School Electives Catalog

 PHOTOGRAPHY 5

 Using 35mm SLR cameras and black and white and digital film, students will create unique, well-composed photography.
 They will also have the chance to explore various concepts behind creative composition and gain hands-on experience developing images in a traditional darkroom.
-Students will also learn how to operate a digital SLR camera and how to refine their images within Adobe Photoshop CC.
+Students will also learn to operate a digital SLR camera and to refine their images within Adobe Photoshop CC.
 This is a semester-long course.

-THEATER-ACTING
+THEATER-ACTING 5

 • 6th Grade Electives